ryansloan/first-empires-rpg/Prayer.md

 * Sickness: The target is afflicted with a minor illness

 ### Repudiation
-* You harm the target at limited effect.
-This miracle stacks to standard and increased effect.
+* You harm the target.
+This miracle can be stacked for more harm.
 * You destroy one undead _goon_.

 ### Restoration